 The purpose of the Land Use Bylaw is to regulate the use and development of land and buildings within the municipality to achieve an orderly and efficient pattern of development.
 The Land Use Bylaw functions by dividing land within the municipality into districts and specifies development regulations within each of these districts or zones.
 It also delineates the procedures for processing and making decisions on development permit applications, and mechanisms for enforcing land use regulations.

-On October 12, 2010 Council adopted the Land Use Bylaw 04/10.
-Application may be made to Council for an amendment to the Land Use Bylaw.
+On September 11, 2018 Council adopted the Land Use Bylaw 09-Z/18.
+Applications may be made to Council for an amendment to the Land Use Bylaw.

 For more information about the Land Use Bylaw update, please contact the Director of Planning Services, Robert EllisM.E.Des., R.P.P., M.C.I.P., at 403-673-3611, ext.
 222.